 The results indicate that crashes involving pedestrians (3% of total) are much lower than the overall proportion of trips made by walking (9%).
 Vehicle-related crashes represent a greater proportion of all crashes (92%) as compared to the proportion of all trips by vehicle (85%).
-These results suggest that a vehicle trip is more likely to result in a crash than a trip made by walking (Note: ICBC crash data source limitations).
+These results suggest that a vehicle trip is more likely to result in a crash than a trip made by walking.